 In 2012, 17 percent of borrowers were 90+ days delinquent (see Figure 4).
 With student debt and particularly delinquent student debt, it can be harder to get a mortgage.
-Thus, in addition to getting a late start on saving in a 401(k) plan, those with student debt may also delay buying a house, a potential source debt is only one contributing factor, the SCF shows that homeownership among households ages 30-39 declined from 58 percent to 53 percent between 2001 and 2013.
+Thus, in addition to getting a late start on saving in a 401(k) plan, those with student debt may also delay buying a house, a potential source of income in retirement.5 Indeed, while student debt is only one contributing factor, the SCF shows that homeownership among households ages 30-39 declined from 58 percent to 53 percent between 2001 and 2013.